vincenteof/vincenteof-obsidian/400 - Zettelkasten/Some thoughts on education.md

 # Some Thoughts on education

 In AI era, paradigm shift also happens on education.
-Too much homework doesn't make any sense, since most memorizing problems are meaningless with AI.
-We should prioritize fundational skills like math, history, economy and even science fiction to understand the complex
+We should prioritize fundational skills like math, history, economy and even science fiction over rote homework.
+Engaging more on outdoor sports since this compounds to your physical and mental health, which is the AI-displaceable skills in a tech-driven future.
+Never force yourself fit the obsolete system.

 # References